flenniken/statictea/docs/messages.md

-    "A comparison operator’s values must be numbers or strings of the same type.", ## wCompareOperator "The comparison operator’s right value must be the same type as the left value.", ## wCompareOperatorSame "When mixing \'and\'s and \'or\'s you need to specify the precedence with parentheses.", ## wNeedPrecedence "No matching end right parentheses."]
+    "A comparison operator’s values must be numbers or strings of the same type.", ## wCompareOperator "The comparison operator’s right value must be the same type as the left value.", ## wCompareOperatorSame "When mixing \'and\'s and \'or\'s you need to specify the precedence with parentheses.", ## wNeedPrecedence "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary."]
 ```